 The Pleio GoodStart Agent Position Isn’t Quite What I Hoped

-If you’ve decided to earn a living working at home, you shouldn’t learn to put all of your eggs in one basket.
-You need to learn to create multiple sources of income, that way if something dries up, you’ll still have money coming in and won’t find yourself stressing about how you’re going to pay your bills and keep food in your refrigerator.
+If you’ve decided to earn a living working at home, you've got the option to not put all of your eggs in one basket.
+You can create multiple sources of income, that way if something dries up, you’ll still have money coming in and won’t find yourself stressing about how you’re going to pay your bills and keep food in your refrigerator.

 One of the sources more and more work at home moms have started to look into is the GoodStarter/CallaDay Program review.